-- A. Every contestant must prepare and serve People's Choice chili (PC), unless prohibited by the local law where the event takes place. - B. Each cook-off has its own rules regarding the preparation of PC either on-site or before the event. - C. Event organizers will decide the required quantity of PC per contestant.
+- A. Every contestant must prepare and serve People's Choice chili (PC), unless prohibited by the local law where the event takes place. - B. Each cook-off has its own rules regarding the preparation of PC either on-site or before the event. - C. Event organizers will decide the required quantity of PC per contestant, not per category.
 ICS suggests two (2) gallons when requiring an entry fee, or four (4) gallons without entry fee. - D. PC can be any type or color of chili as long as it is homemade.
 ICS does NOT support the use of canned chili. - E. If multiple cooks share one booth, each contestant must be prepared to show their own PC.
 The event organizer or Chief Judge has the right to disqualify any contestant who does not prepare the required quantity of PC.
 This is expected and supported by ICS.

-7. IT'S TIME TO COOK!
+7. IT'S TIME TO COOK

 - A. A representative of the cook-off will conduct a contestant meeting no later than 1 hour prior to the start of the competition cooking period.
 At this meeting instructions will be given and questions answered. - B. The typical cooking period is 3 hours.
-ICS recommends allowing 2-3 hours for the cooking time of Veggie Chili.
-The exact starting and ending of each cooking period will be announced by the hosting organization. - C. Cooking during the entire cooking period is at the sole discretion of the contestant. - D. For each category a contestant competes in, they must cook a minimum of 32 oz. to be submitted for judging.
+The exact starting and ending of each cooking period will be announced by the hosting organization.
+Cooking during the entire cooking period is at the sole discretion of the contestant. - C. For each category a contestant competes in, they must cook enough chili to fill a 32 oz. cup which is submitted for judging.
 Contestants must cook and turn in their own entries.
 The Chief Judge has the right to disqualify any cook or team of cooks found turning in an entry(s) not prepared by them.